gatech-csl/jes/working-on-jes/launching-jes.md

 # Launching JES

-Launching JES is a somewhat involved process.
-While it boils down to "launch the `JESstartup` class," many Java system properties need to be set in order for Jython and JES to find everything they need.
-So, JES has several launcher scripts that set up the necessary environment before booting Java.
+The JES startup process actually operates in three stages.

+1. The "launcher" is a platform-dependent shell script that sets up the Java environment (including system properties and the classpath).

+2. The `JESstartup` class is launched as soon as the environment is available.
+It processes "debugging-type" command line arguments, such as `--help`, `--version`, `--jython`, and `--check-threads`.
+    It also displays the splash screen.

+3. The `jes/__main__.py` Python module is responsible for creating the JES user interface and related stuff.
+It can also interpret some command-line arguments.

 ## Standard Launchers

-Right now, there are three:
+Right now, there are three standard launchers:

 * The Windows generic launcher (`jes.bat` in the repository base)
 * The Linux/Mac OS X generic launcher (`jes.sh` in the repository base)